 9) Have An Overflow Plan

 Get ready for more cars in the parking lot, more people in the lobby, and more children in childcare.
-Have a plan for what to do if you run out of seats in the main auditorium and prepare an overflow space that has its own greeters, hospitality team, and everything guests need for that space.
+Have a plan for what to do if you run out of seats in the main auditorium and prepare an overflow space that has its own greeters, hospitality team, display of your worship software and everything guests need for that space.
 Also, remember to keep an eye on the bathrooms for replacing items that run out and keeping them clean.
 You may need to have more volunteers ready to help than on a regular Sunday.
 Be ready to serve a larger number of guests!

 10) Make Sure Your Website Is Up-To-Date